-- (a) The date, exact place, and time of sampling or measurement; - (b) The individual(s) who performed the sampling or measurement; - (c) The date(s) analyses were performed; - (d) The individual(s) who performed the analyses; - (e) The analytical techniques or method used; and - (f) The results of such analyses. - 19. (a) All application reports or information to be submitted to the Executive Office shall be signed and certified as follows: - For a corporation by a principal executive officer or at least the level of vice president. - (2) For a partnership or sole proprietorship by a general partner or the proprietor, respectively. - (3) For a municipality, state, federal, or other public agency by either a principal executive officer or ranking elected official.
+- (a) The date, exact place, and time of sampling or measurement; - (b) The individual(s) who performed the sampling or measurement; - (c) The date(s) analyses were performed; - (d) The individual(s) who performed the analyses; - (e) The analytical techniques or method used; and - (f) The results of such analyses. - 19. (a) All application reports or information to be submitted to the Executive Office shall be signed and certified as follows: - (1) For a corporation by a principal executive officer or at least the level of vice president. - (2) For a partnership or sole proprietorship by a general partner or the proprietor, respectively.